primus-labs/fund-js-sdk/README/example.md

   // Initialize parameters.
 The init function is recommended to be called when the page is initialized. const primusFund = new PrimusFund();
   console.log("supportedChainIds=", primusFund.supportedChainIds); // [10143]
-  console.log("supportedSocialPlatforms=", primusFund.supportedSocialPlatforms); // ['x', 'tiktok', 'google account']
+  console.log("supportedSocialPlatforms=", primusFund.supportedSocialPlatforms); // ['x', 'tiktok', 'google account', 'xiaohongshu']
   const appId = "YOUR_APPID";
   const provider = YOUR_WALLET_PROVIDER // For MetaMask, pass `window.ethereum`; for Wagmi, pass `useAccount().connector.getProvider`; Other wallet types, such as AA wallets or AI agents, will be supported in the future. const chainId = 10143;